GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 As detalied earlier, this environment is inteded to work with time-series dataframes build either from **position** (3D) or **orientation** (quaternions) sensors.
 The architecture is composed from 4 pseudo-independent modules and each one perfmors a specific pre-processing operation; those layers are:

 - Interleaved dataframe
-- Image builder
-- Image enricher
+- Image builder & image enricher
 - Final dataset

-### Interleaved dataframes
+### Interleaved dataframe

 This module may be irrelevant for the general use as it provides an easy way to tunne the data for representing the movement in an Unity framework.
 This may be useful to check whether any sensor has corrupted data.